edquant/edh7916/_assignments/fp_final_report.md

 For your final report, I need:

 1. A clearly formatted RMarkdown (`.Rmd`) file that will build your report
-2. Either:
+1. Either:
    - A copy of your data
-      - *Very clear* instructions on how to get your data
+   - _Very clear_ instructions on how to get your data

-Your report will be graded according to the final report rubric below.
+Your report will be graded according to the final report rubric.

 #### Submission details

 - Upload to our CANVAS course site no later than 11:59 p.m.
 EDT on the due date
-  - Save your file as: `<name>_final_report.Rmd` (if submitting an Rmd file) where your last name replaces `<name>` (*e.g.*
+- Save your file as: `<name>_final_report.Rmd` (if submitting an Rmd file) where your last name replaces `<name>` (_e.g._
   `skinner_final_report.Rmd`)